-To give you an overview of configuration options of logfilter, this is the output of python logfiter.py -h:
+To give you an idea of the configuration options available for logfilter, this is the help of the application:

-usage: logfilter.py [-h] [-s SLEEP_INTERVAL] [-f NUM_FILTERS] [-l LIMIT] [-e FILTERS] [FILENAME] Filter the content of a file, dynamically positional arguments: FILENAME Filename to filter. optional arguments: -h, --help show this help message and exit -s SLEEP_INTERVAL, --sleep-interval SLEEP_INTERVAL Sleep SLEEP_INTERVAL seconds between iterations -f NUM_FILTERS, --num-filters NUM_FILTERS Number of filters to apply to log file -l LIMIT, --limit LIMIT Number of lines to display in the text area -e FILTERS, --regexp FILTERS Filter presets --font FONT Font used by the application --version print the application version and quit
+usage: logfilter [-h] [-s SLEEP_INTERVAL] [-l LIMIT] [-e FILTERS] [--font FONT] [--version] [FILENAME] Filter the content of a file, dynamically positional arguments: FILENAME Filename to filter. optional arguments: -h, --help show this help message and exit -s SLEEP_INTERVAL, --sleep-interval SLEEP_INTERVAL Sleep SLEEP_INTERVAL seconds between iterations -l LIMIT, --limit LIMIT Number of lines to display in the text area -e FILTERS, --regexp FILTERS Filter presets --font FONT Font used by the application --version print the application version and quit

-Don’t be scared, you don’t need to configure them all to start the application; the GUI indeed, will let you customize them later.
+Don’t be scared, you don’t need to configure all of them to start the application; the GUI indeed, will let you customize them later.
 However, consider to use command line options to create handy aliases or shortcuts.